Compose in color

 01/03/2022

-Yes indeed, Krita has a different translation from Photoshop - in English, it's "multiply" which becomes "produit" in Photoshop, and "multiplier" in Krita.
+Yes, that’s correct.
+Krita uses a different translation for the same function as Photoshop.
+In English, it’s “multiply” which becomes “product” in Photoshop, and “multiplier” in Krita.

 Oui effectivement, Krita a une traduction différente de photoshop - en anglais, c'est "multiply" qui devient "produit" dans photoshop, et "multiplier" dans Krita.